 When streaming, you need to interact with your viewers.

 Interaction is a huge part of streaming.
 You need to entertain your viewers and interact with them while giving them value and reasons to come back to your channel.

 You can’t forget about your viewers, even if you are amazing at what you’re showing them.
 This is why streaming is the best way to gain faithful followers, but it’s also really demanding.

 #2 – Competition is based a lot on the amount of current live channels

 To build a successful streaming channel, you will need to do streaming at least 3 days a week on a fixed schedule.
 This will allow people that like you to know when you’re going to be around.
 Letting them know that you will be streaming at a certain time is necessary for them to not forget about you.

 However, it’s extremely hard to build a successful streaming channel you about something that already has a lot of successful channels covering it.

 For example, Twitch offers different categories for streaming.
 Most of the time, each category will have no more than 5 really successful channels that will attract 80% of viewers on that category at that time.
-Building a successful streaming from the bottom against those channels that cover a lot of streaming time is really unlikely.
+Building a successful streaming from the bottom against those channels is really unlikely.